-To add contacts to WhatsApp, you can simply add people to your phone's internal address book.
+To add contacts, you can simply add people to your phone's internal address book.
 If they use WhatsApp, it can detect their phone numbers and automatically add them as contacts for you.
 You can also invite people through a text message, email, or other chat program to download and join WhatsApp.

 If you know someone who already uses WhatsApp and want to make them a contact, simply add them to your phone's address book.
 Then, go back to WhatsApp and tap the Contacts category.

 Tap the "More Options" button (the three white dots), and tap Refresh.
 The person should show up in your contacts list.